 It must be the same with us.

-Question: Do you see people as a means to an end or as the primary goal?
+Tell me what you think: Do you see people as a means to an end or as the primary goal?
 To leave a comment, just click here.